-The last 7 days have been very busy with a number of WordPress plugin vulnerabilities being disclosed on multiple WordPress plugins.
-Some of them are minor issues, some are more relevant, while others are what we’d categorize as noise.
+When WordPress vulnerabilities are disclosed in plugins, there are often many questions.
+Some are minor issues, some are more relevant, while others are what we’d categorize as noise.
 How are you supposed to make sense of all this?

-We like to use the DREAD score when assessing a vulnerability in WordPress Plugins.
-A question we often get is, “Why did you not report on this recent release?”
-Or, “Why did you report on this release?” – DREAD allows us to take a more objective approach to releases in hopes that we’ll be able to cut down on the noise and market confusion.
+We like to use the DREAD score when assessing vulnerabilities in WordPress plugins.
+A question we often get is, “Why didn’t you report on this recent release?” – or – “Why did you report on this release?”

 DREAD breaks a vulnerability down into 5 categories: